 That’s why systems are in place for certifying specific food products.

-Foods certified kosher feature a label on their packaging indicating that they’ve met all of the necessary requirements.
+Foods certified kosher feature a label on their packaging indicating that they’ve met all the necessary requirements.

 If you’re trying to adhere to kosher dietary guidelines, it’s best to choose only foods with these labels in order to avoid accidentally eating something non-kosher.